aws/aws-cdk-rfcs/text/0477-policy-validation.md

         },
         "cdk_validations": {
           "rules_to_suppress": [
-            "rule"
-            :
-            "S3BucketEncryption",
+            "rule": "S3BucketEncryption",
-            "reason"
-            :
-            "This bucket does not require encryption because xyz" ]
+            "reason": "This bucket does not require encryption because xyz" ]
         }
       }